Twenkid/Theory-of-Universe-and-Mind/README.md

 [Version of the document: 17.5.2023]

-Todor Arnaudov's "Theory of Universe and Mind" (Also "Theory of Mind and Universe", or "Вселена и Разум", "Теория на Разума и Вселената"; a file for the AGI course was titled also "Theory of Hierarchical Universal Simulators of Universes"), a body of work that was originally created and published between 2001-2004, is a general abstract "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution of the Universe with (Artificial) General Intelligence and Philosophy of Mind, human motivation and drives, behavior,decision making, reinforcement learning, society (...).
+Todor Arnaudov's "Theory of Universe and Mind" (Also "Theory of Mind and Universe", or "Вселена и Разум", "Теория на Разума и Вселената"; a file for the AGI course was titled also "Theory of Hierarchical Universal Simulators of Universes"), a body of work that was originally published between 2001-2004*, is a general abstract "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution of the Universe with (Artificial) General Intelligence and Philosophy of Mind, human motivation and drives, behavior,decision making, reinforcement learning, society (...).

 This theory is yet a little known predecessor of many other analogical, related and similar works and theories, which are recently getting more elaborated, technical, scientifically and empirically grounded and unlike 20 years ago now promoted by numerous world renowned researchers and their colleagues and  followers.
 I discovered Karl Friston's "Free energy principle" theory in late 2018 from an interview for <a href="https://www.wired.com/story/karl-friston-free-energy-principle-artificial-intelligence/?utm_source=facebook&utm_cnbc=social&utm_campaign=psocial_cnbc&utm_brand=wired&utm_social-type=owned&__source=facebook%7Cmain">Wired</a> and discussed my first impressions and a work of his follower Eray Yozkural on his notion of <a href="http://artificial-mind.blogspot.com/2018/12/ultimate-ai-free-energy-principle-and.html">Ultimate AI</a>; I first found Michael Levin and his work as late as late February?
 2023 and some of his papers about TAME, <a href="https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full">Scale-Free Cognition</a>, the idea of the Cognitive lightcone, Stress and Care are published in the last few years.
 Ideas and directions from Jeff Hawkins' book "On Intelligence"/Memory Prediction Framework (published late 2004) was the first detected match which I discovered in the summer of 2007.